Here’s where I stand

 While in college, I got the chance to travel to the Soviet Union.
 It was a life-changing experience to see the income disparity that communism created.
 In Russia, there were millionaires and billionaires, and everyone else was dirt poor.
 Dirt poor.
 My first real-world lesson in economics taught me that communism creates income disparity, not capitalism.
 After traveling to forty-five countries around the world, I can attest to the power that free markets have to improve and enrich lives.

 Starting a business

-Matt married in 1996 and has two beautiful daughters, Madeleine and Antoinette.
-After starting a family, Matt owned several small businesses before entering the medical sales field in 1997.
-In 2004, he started a new business supplying surgical products to the United States military hospitals in Europe.
-Matt still does this, and he considers it a privilege to work alongside our men and women in uniform.
+After starting a family in 1996, I owned and operated several small businesses before entering the medical sales field in 1997.
+In 2004, I started a new business supplying surgical products to the United States Military hospitals in Europe and in Asia.
+My focus for the last fifteen years has been taking care of our servicemen and servicewomen and their dependents around the world, and I consider it a high privilege to have worked alongside our men and women in uniform.

 My experience in business taught me important lessons.
 Fight with persistence to get results.
 Never spend more than you have.
 Citizens make the decisions that will best benefit their businesses and their families, not the federal government or the Democrat party.
 It’s time those lessons took hold in Washington D.C.